 1. I have an aunt living in another state.
 She isn’t qualified for Medicaid, so my parents aren’t qualified either.

 Unlike Medicare, Medicaid is a program of the government that is a joint federal-state.
 This means that each state has a different set of eligibility requirements.
 So if any of your relatives or friends don’t qualify for Medicaid in their area doesn’t mean that your parents will have the same fate.
-For you to know if your parents are eligible to apply to Medicaid, do contact the Department of Health and Human Services.
+For you to know if your parents are eligible to apply to Medicaid in San Antonio, do contact the Department of Health and Human Services.
 They will be able to tell if your parent’s look-back requirements and income for the state’s Medicaid Program is viable.

 2. Parents are anxious they can’t give monetary support to our family for up to five years or else they can’t get Medicaid.